PopicLab/insilicoSV/docs/use_cases.md

 chr21   18870078    DEL N   DEL 100 PASS    END=18876908;SVTYPE=DEL;SVLEN=6831;OVLP=L1HS;VSET=0;IN_PLACE=in_place;GRAMMAR=A>AA;SOURCE_LETTER=A  GT  0/1
 ```

-### Example 5 - Placing specific SV components at regions of interest

-The portion of the SV which participates in overlap with an ROI is termed an _anchor_
-and is denoted with () in the supported SV grammar.
 For SVs without dispersions, the anchor defaults to the whole SV.
 To constrain the placement of SVs with
 dispersions, or to specify an anchor other than the full SV, the anchor can be specified as part
 of the SV's source grammar definition.
 For example: